 Selling anything online can be a difficult experience.
 Competition is tough and there is plenty of it.
 And before anyone can even buy anything, they have to find you first.

-While a physical store has a physical presence that is immediately seen and felt making people away of it.
+While a physical store has a physical presence that is immediately seen and felt making people away from it.
 An online store is much more intangible.
 You need to create a presence.
 You need people to visit.
 You need to know the best ways to increase your website traffic.

 There are two main ways of driving traffic to your website.
 Unpaid and Paid.